Calculus Readiness Exam

 The Orientation website is updated frequently so please refresh your web browser each time you visit a page within the website to make sure you are getting the most up-to-date information.

 Many majors require one of the calculus courses, Math 11 or Math 30.
 Business majors, with a few exceptions, take Math 30 (Calculus for Business I) while Science and Engineering majors take Math 11 (Calculus and Analytic Geometry I).
-Both courses are traditional calculus courses and require that students have a solid background of high-school mathematics.
-The purpose of the Calculus Readiness Exam is to let you know if you have the mathematical knowledge that is a prerequisite for studying calculus at SCU.
+Both courses are traditional calculus courses and require that students have a solid background of high school mathematics.
+The purpose of taking the Calculus Readiness Exam is to determine whether you should start with Math 9 (Precalculus) or a calculus course, and whether an associated lab section would be helpful.

 Prior to your Orientation session.